httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 _RFC Editor: Please remove this section before publication._

-How can I generate and validate the `Digest` values shown in the examples throughout this document?
+How can I generate and validate the `Represenatation-Digest` values shown in the examples throughout this document?

 The following python3 code can be used to generate digests for JSON objects